 Victoria Culshaw MBACP (Registered), Dip.Couns.

 I welcome clients who want to understand or make a bit more sense of the challenges they're facing.
 Obstacles in life can leave us feeling stuck, invisible, alone or lost in our struggles to succeed.
 I am a strong believer in the therapeutic potential of being truly understood, seen and heard.
-With the right conditions, I have no doubt that we can be empowered to find our own answers and triumph over our difficulties with honesty and acceptance.
-I will work alongside you through discomfort, whether facing confusion or frustration, fear or loneliness.
+With the right conditions, I have no doubt that we have the power to find our own direction and triumph over our difficulties with honesty and acceptance.
+I will work alongside you through discomfort, whether you're feeling confused or frustrated, afraid or lonely.
 Offering safety and support in a bright, comforting environment, my hope is that we will get to a place where you can feel more content with yourself and where you're going.

 Training, qualifications & experience

 Diploma in Person Centred Counselling and Therapy, Cornwall College.

 Private practice experience working with a wide range of challenges, including;

 Postnatal depression, children struggling with behavioural issues, military family life, loss, grief and bereavement, identity exploration, relationship issues, affairs and betrayals, separation and divorce, coping with ill health and chronic conditions, parenting issues, clients coping with partners addiction, communication breakdowns within family units, work related stress and anxiety.
 Feeling overwhelmed or lost in your role at home or work.

 I'd be particularly interested in working with you if you're struggling with how you relate to yourself and others.
 I believe the most important relationship we have is with ourselves and it's the template for all other connections.